aws-samples/eks-workshop-v2/website/docs/observability/container-insights/visualize-metrics-cloudwatch.md

 weight: 6
 ---

 In this module, we will visualize the Container Insights metrics using CloudWatch.
 :::note
-It may take a few minutes for data to start appearing in cloudwatch
+It may take a few minutes for data to start appearing in CloudWatch
 :::

 To view metrics: